TatianaVeda/frontend-framework/framework/docs/architecture.md

 ```

 **Step-by-step:**
+0. Chat widget is mounted via `lazyMount` only when it enters the viewport (if using `/dashboard` route).
 1. **User** types a message and presses Enter in the chat input.
 2. **Chat Input** dispatches a custom event (`sendMessage`) via the EventBus.
 3. **Chat Widget** listens for this event, adds the message to global state (`setState('chatMessages', ...)`).